getodk/docs/odk1-src/aggregate-data-access.rst

 .. warning::

-  Non-repeating grouping information is not preserved.
-This implies that if your form has a non-repeating group `purchaser` and a second non-repeating group `supplier` and within each of these groups, you have a `name` field, then when you publish to Fusion Tables, there will be two columns called `name`.
-Unfortunately, that badly confuses Fusion Tables, and generally results in data not transferring successfully into Fusion Tables.

-  The solution is to this problem is to design your forms with field names such as `purchaser_name` and `supplier_name`.
-In other words, use unique names throughout your form.
+  Non-repeating grouping information is not preserved with Google Sheets.
+Use globally unique names throughout your form or data might not transfer correctly to Google Sheets.

 .. admonition:: OAuth2 Service Account Required